 #3.
 Lending Club May Charge Lower Fees

 Like we mentioned earlier, both the platforms generally take 5% of the loan as a fee (called an origination fee on Lending Club and a closing fee on Prosper).
 However, the platforms offer slightly different versions of this fee, especially for premium borrowers.
 Lending Club offers their best quality A-grade borrowers a fee as low as 1% while Prosper’s is 1.95% (basically 2%).
-So if you have excellent credit, you might go with Lending Club.
+So if you have great credit, you might go with Lending Club.
 Even this tiny 1% difference can mean hundreds of dollars in savings, especially for big loans.

 #4.
 Prosper Has More Eligible States for Borrowers

-As mentioned in the recent post Which States are Open to Lending Club & Prosper?, Prosper has more states available to borrowers than Lending Club.
+As mentioned in the post Which States are Open to Lending Club & Prosper?, Prosper has more states available to borrowers than Lending Club.
 If you live in Idaho or Nebraska, you cannot get a loan through Lending Club, but you can get a loan through Prosper.

 Verdict: Both Lending Club & Prosper Are Great

 In my opinion, both Lending Club and Prosper are great places to get a peer to peer loan.
 That said, each platform offers different benefits to different borrowers.

 - Do you have great credit history?
 You might want to check out Lending Club.
 They can offer you a lower closing fee than Prosper.

 - Do you need money fast?
 You may prefer Prosper.
 They approve loans quicker than Lending Club.

 - Live in Idaho or Nebraska?
 Even though your state is closed to Lending Club, you can still get a loan through Prosper.

 You can make this process a whole lot easier by simply taking two minutes to check your rate at both Lending Club and Prosper.
 After submitting some basic information like your name and yearly income, both Lending Club and Prosper will run a soft credit check that will not hurt your credit score.
 You then can see the rate that both companies offer, and pick the lower of the two.